jameshyphen/zsh-ai-completions/README.md

 # ZSH AI Completions

-A ZSH plugin for AI-powered command completions.
+A ZSH plugin that uses OpenAI's GPT to generate shell commands based on natural language input.
+Simply press CTRL+K and describe what you want to do, and the plugin will generate the appropriate command for you.

+## Prerequisites

+1. An OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)

 ## Installation